markdryan/specasm/docs/specasm.md

 call hello ;hello
 ```

 There's a known issue with the way in which Specasm treats strings.
 Strings are never garbage collected.
 This means that if you create a new label called say '.lbel', press ENTER, and then subsequently update the label's name to say '.label', the original label '.lbel' is not garbage collected.
 It will continue to occupy a slot in the string table of the .x file you're editing.
 If this file is small or doesn't change much this is unlikely to ever cause any issues.
 If however, you're working on a large file with lots of strings and which, over time, receives lots of edits, Specasm may eventually report an error, e.g., "Too many long strings", even though your .x file uses less than the maximum 32 number of long strings.
-I've decided not to fix this for now as doing so would use up some valuable bytes, that I'd prefer to use for something else, and would also slow down the editor.
-If you do encounter this problem it can be solved, by using .saexport to export your .x file to a text file, a .s file, and then .saimport to re-assemble it, e.g.,
+The 128 and Next versions of Specasm have a command, **gc**, which can be used to reclaim unused strings.
+This command relies on the clipboard which isn't supported on the 48kb version, so a more cumbersome method must be used to solve this problem on the 48kb Spectrum, namely by using .saexport to export your .x file to a text file, a .s file, and then .saimport to re-assemble it, e.g.,

 ```
 CLEAR 32767